mceq-project/crflux/README.rst

 - includes some convenience functions for semi-analytical atmospheric lepton flux calculations.

-Since this module never was a performance bottle-neck, the formulae are written in a human-readable without any attempt to optimize for speed or elegance.
+Since this module never was a performance bottle-neck, the formulae are written in a human-readable awy without any attempt to optimize for speed or elegance.
 If you find it slow and improve something, feel free to send a pull request or just branch/fork and let me know.